 • many dry breakfast cereals that are made by grinding whole grains into flour, removing most of the fiber and adding sugar

 • bakery products such as bagels and muffins

 • sausages, bacon and other processed meats that can increase risk for cancers as well as heart attacks

 Your overall diet is far more important than whether or not you eat eggs on occasion (Nutrients, 2015 Sep 3;7(9):7399-420).
 I believe that most North Americans should restrict eggs to not more than three or four a week, and they should not be eaten with red or processed meats (JAMA, 1999;281:1387-94).
-If your LDL cholesterol is over 100, or you have heart problems or diabetes, I think that you should restrict eating eggs (Am J Clin Nutr, 2013;98:146-59).
+If your LDL cholesterol is over 100, or you have heart problems or diabetes, I think that you should avoid eating eggs (Am J Clin Nutr, 2013;98:146-59).
 A more healthful breakfast can contain oatmeal or other whole grains, with nuts and fruits added for flavoring.
-Nuts are not fattening, even though they contain lots of fat, and fruits contain healthfulsoluble fiber.
+Nuts are not fattening, even though they contain lots of fat, and fruits contain healthful soluble fiber.